marfrit/qmk_firmware/keyboards/handwired/modelmstm/readme.md

 Do not use pins
 B2 (pull down for reliably getting to dfu-mode via keycode), A9, A11, and A12 (USB port is connected to these pins).
 Use C13, C14, and C15 as output only.

+As for parts, you will need the appropriate Triomate connectors to connect to the matrix sheets, a few wires, a 4.7kOhm pull down resistor and a perma proto board/ bread board.